quaderno/quaderno-woocommerce/readme.txt

 * **Get all the information you need for your tax returns** at a glance, with Quaderno’s instant tax reports.
 * **Automatic receipts and credit notes** sent for every order in your store, in **multiple languages and currencies**.
 * Let your customers **download receipts and credit notes** directly from your WooCommerce orders page.
 Hands-free customer service!
-* *+Manage all your revenue sources** and other business data in one easy-to-use dashboard.
+* **Manage all your revenue sources** and other business data in one easy-to-use dashboard.

 **Setup in less than 5 minutes**.
 Quick and easy!